Mason Grady

-Mason Grady (born 29 March 2002) is a Welsh international rugby union player, currently playing for URC side Cardiff Rugby.
-His preferred position is centre or wing.
+Mason Grady (born 29 March 2002) is a Welsh professional rugby union player who plays as a centre for United Rugby Championship club Cardiff and the Wales national team.

 Club career

+Cardiff

 Grady signed his first professional contract for Cardiff in September 2020.
 Grady played in the Welsh Premier Division for both Cardiff RFC and Pontypridd RFC.
 On his Cardiff debut, he became the second youngest player to represent the club, at 17 years and seven months.
+He was part of the Cardiff RFC team which won the 2021–22 Indigo Group Premiership.

 He made his Cardiff Blues debut in Round 8 of the 2020–21 Pro14 against Glasgow Warriors.
 Near the end of the season, Grady suffered a serious knee injury, which ultimately ruled him out for a year.
-Grady began to feature more prominently for Cardiff in the 2022–2023 season, following his recovery from the injury.
+Grady began to feature more prominently for Cardiff in the 2022–23 season, following his recovery from the injury.
 He scored in back to back European fixtures, against Brive and Newcastle, as Cardiff made the knockouts of the 2022–23 Challenge Cup.

-He was part of the Cardiff RFC team which won the 2021–22 Indigo Group Premiership.
+Grady signed a contract extension with Cardiff at the end of the 2023–24 season.
+On 22 January 2025, Grady signed a further extension with Cardiff.

+Grady suffered an injury in a preseason friendly against Richmond, his first appearance since his ankle injury the previous autumn.

 International career

+Wales U18 and U20

 Grady has represented Wales U18 and Wales U20.
 He was selected for Wales U20 while still eligible for the U18 side, playing in the 2020 Six Nations Under 20s Championship, until the tournament was postponed due to the COVID-19 pandemic.
 Due to injury, Grady did not participate in the 2022 Six Nations Under 20s Championship.
 Upon returning to fitness, Grady was selected for the 2022 U20 Summer Series.
 He scored a try against South Africa U20 in the final.

+Wales

 On 3 November 2022, Grady was called up by Wales to train with the squad ahead of the Autumn Nations Series.

 On 17 January 2023, Grady was called up by Wales again, for the 2023 Six Nations squad.
 He made his debut on 25 February 2023, starting at outside centre against England.

+Grady was selected for the Wales training squad ahead of the 2023 Rugby World Cup, and came off the bench in the first warm-up match, a win over England.

+Grady scored his first try for Wales during the 2024 Six Nations Championship in the final match against Italy.

+For the 2024 Wales rugby union tour of Australia, Grady was moved to the unfamiliar position of inside centre, starting there in the friendly against South Africa and the two tour tests against Australia.

+Grady moved to the wing for the first fixture of the 2024 end-of-year rugby union internationals, but was injured early on in the opening match, and subsequently ruled out for the remainder of the series.